The Politics and International Relations Gap Year Course is an academic project for the politicians and leaders of the future.

 |This course is ideal for: 17s – 19s||English requirement: IELTS 5.5 (it is not compulsory to have taken an English test)|

 “We learn about a range of topics: Social Justice, Equality, Liberty and Democracy.
 During the lessons we have the opportunity to compare politics nowadays with each topic we study and we have very interesting in-class debates.”
-(Steffen, Politics and International Relations Oxford Gap Year)
+(Steffen, Politics and International Relations Course, Gap Year Programme)

-The Project focuses on the production of an extended piece of writing that the student must research and produce independently under the guidance of our tutors.
-Typically this consists of a thesis on a specific topic within Politics and International Relations that the student chooses, often an area of debate or something featuring heavily in the news, although there is scope for producing something other than a thesis.
-The emphasis of the course is not only on developing a deeper understanding of your chosen subject area, but also in training broader skills in research, communication, analysis and independent study.
-Some sample thesis topics include:
+The Project typically consists of a thesis on a specific topic within Politics and International Relations that the student chooses, often an area of debate or something featuring heavily in the news, although there is scope for producing something other than a thesis.
+The emphasis of the programme is not only on developing a deeper understanding of your chosen subject area, but also in training broader skills in research, communication, analysis and independent study.

 - New Superpowers in a Changing World and the Future of the West